Categorification of Harder-Narasimhan Theory via slope functions: Slope Functions

 \begin{prop} Let

 be a commutative diagram of morphisms of $\mathcal C$.
-We suppose that the horizontal arrows of the diagram are strict monomorphisms, the vertical arrows are strict epimorphisms and that the square is cartesian.
-If $\mu:S_E^0\rightarrow\Lambda$ is a slope function, then the following equality holds
+Assume that the horizontal arrows of the diagram are strict monomorphisms, the vertical arrows are strict epimorphisms and that the square is cartesian.
+If $\mu:\mathcal S_E^0\rightarrow\Lambda$ is a slope function, then the following equality holds: